coughingmouse/Scroll-wheel-for-Trackman-Marble-Trackball-on-Windows/README.md

 # Scroll wheel for Trackman Marble Trackball

+# Seems to have broke somewhere as of 2021-06-13.
+Do not use this.

 **On Windows using AutoHotKey(AHK)**, you can scroll freely with your trackball and drag while pressing middle mouse button. (even on multi-monitor setup)

 This is definately for you if you use Blender and logi Trackman Marble Trackball.